Raunak-26/regression_dicontuinity_design/README.md

 * the estimates are sensitive to the degree of polynomial, and
 * poor coverage of confidence intervals.

-Instead of using global high-order polynomial, the paper suggests using local linear or quadratic polynomial approximations.
+Instead of using global high-order polynomial, the <a href= "https://github.com/vanshajbindlish/regression_dicontuinity_design/blob/main/paper/rm_paper.pdf">paper</a>
+suggests using local linear or quadratic polynomial approximations.

 # Introduction